johnmholmes/Aquarium_Monitor_V2/README.md

 # Auto Top Off

 This has now beeen started and the sketch has been written for the Esp32 and is under going various test to ensure it is performing how I want it too.
 The case for the Esp32 is currently being 3D printed and should be completed over the weekend.
+I am just adding the last bit to the sketch to allow for remote turning off of the refil only.

 ----
 # To Be Started

-Display tank water level monitor to prevent over fill may osibly control on of the return pumps.
+Display tank water level monitor to prevent over fill it will control one of the return pumps module.

-Leak detection.
+Leak detection module.

+Skimmer over flow container cut off module.

 Visual display via LEDs above the tank.

+Ph monitor module.

 ----